NBC News swings, hits self

 What is it with NBC News?
 If you thought they’d hit rock bottom, you may have to revisit the question with a look at national reporter Heidi Przybyla’s piece on the Gatestone Institute last month: “John Bolton presided over anti-Muslim think tank.”

 This is an old-fashioned hit piece.
-The headline reveals the true object of hit.
+The headline reveals the true object of the hit.
 John Bolton drives the left absolutely nuts.
 He has their number and he can call them out with great skill.
 This they cannot abide.
 Bolton was the target of Pryzbyla’s piece; Gatestone was just the club that she took to hand.

 Nina Rosenwald is the founder and president of Gatestone.
 At the invitation of Lawrence Kadish, John and I spoke to a group including Nina in New York in 2005.
-She is a formidable force in her own right and one of the nicest people with whom I have had the fortune to cross paths as a result of my work for Power Line.
+She is a formidable force in her own right and one of the nicest people with whom I have had the good fortune to cross paths as a result of my work for Power Line.
 Meeting her was a great kick.

-Since its founding, Nina has made Gatestone a go-to source of news and analysis from reporters and analysts such as Khaled Abu Toameh, Bruce Bawer, Soeren Kern, Douglas Murray, Richard Kemp, Guy Milliere, Alan Dershowitz, and many others.
+Since its founding, Nina has made Gatestone a go-to source of news and analysis from reporters and knowledgeable observers such as Khaled Abu Toameh, Bruce Bawer, Soeren Kern, Douglas Murray, Richard Kemp, Guy Milliere, Alan Dershowitz, and many others.
 We feature their work almost every day in our Picks here.
 It is great stuff.

 Today, to take just one example, Gatestone has posted Richard Kemp’s “Smoke & mirrors: Six weeks of violence on the Gaza border.”
 It is more informative than the sum total of everything else NBC News has on offer today.